 Nutritional Guidance

-Having a little chat with the pediatrician or a dietitian is like having a roadmap to navigate through our babies’ dietary needs.
+Having a little chat with an appropriately trained provider is like having a roadmap to navigate through our babies’ dietary needs.
 They can guide us, tweak the diet, and ensure our babies are loving their food and growing just right, all while managing any food allergies.

 The Bottom Line